dougpulse/Cognos/CognosScripts/README.md

   <dd>Custom Control module that works with Prompts.js to autofinish (autonext?) a prompt page.</dd>

   <dt>ObjectMethods.js</dt>
-  <dd>A collection of additional object methods to make some scripting tasks simpler.
-Used by Prompts.js.</dd>
+  <dd>A collection of additional object methods to make some scripting tasks simpler.<br />Used by Prompts.js.</dd>

   <dt>HolidayCalendar.js</dt>
   <dd>Provides a HolidayCalendar object used by some methods of the Date object that are defined in ObjectMethods.js.<br />Used by Prompt.js.</dd>